flaviosilveira/notes/Technology - Job/PHP/PHP.md

 - preg_replace always return an array

-- isset is always faster than other functions

 - PHP session_write_close() to prevent session blocking in requests Remember that this is the default behavior to File and Memcached session storage.
 Redis, do not lock the session.
 But, is this safe?

 - Constants can never be changed or undefinied

 - class_implements function receive a object or a class name and return a array of Interface name